-This body of work features historical female Alberta artists.
-As a long-time resident and female artist in Alberta, I have felt the challenges that women face in the art world today, with an understanding that in the past the challenges were even greater.
+This body of work features historical female artists that were working in Alberta during the early 1900s.
+As a long-time resident and female artist in this province, I have felt the challenges that women face in the art world today, with an understanding that in the past the challenges were even greater.
 Researching archives opens the doors to the history of the women artists that contributed to the growth of arts in Alberta.

 I studied Art & Design in the mid-1980s where women artists were not really discussed and, when I enrolled in art history classes during the pandemic, I was surprised to learn that there is still not much information about female artists in the curriculum.
 There is even less information about female artists specific to Alberta.

-Finally, I want to thank the Archivists at the Galt Museum, Whyte Museum and Paul D. Fleck Library and Archives at the Banff Centre for their assistance.
+I want to thank the Archivists at the Galt Museum, Whyte Museum and Paul D. Fleck Library and Archives at the Banff Centre for their assistance along with numerous others who reached out to share stories and photographs after learning about this project on CBC Radio.

 The Mission of the Alberta Society of Artists is to have an active membership of professional visual artists, which will strive for excellence, and shall through exhibition, education and communication, increase public awareness and appreciation of the visual arts.